All Products

 • Ingress Overview

-The Ingress Overview dashboard displays the data of a website that is monitored by nginx-ingress.
+The Ingress overview dashboard displays information about network traffic that flows through nginx-ingress-controller for a website.
 You can view the following information:

 • Website data of the last 24 hours, including the number of page views (PVs), the number of unique visitors (UVs), inbound and outbound traffic, the average latency, the proportion of mobile users, and the proportions of 5xx errors and 404 errors.

-• Website data of the last one minute, including the number of PVs, the number of UVs, the success rate of requests, the proportion of 5xx errors, the average latency, the P95 latency, and the P99 latency.
+• Website data of the last 1 minute, including the number of PVs, the number of UVs, the success rate of requests, the average latency, the P95 latency, and the P99 latency.

-• Detailed information about requests in the last 24 hours, including the PV trend (compared with the PV trend in the last seven days), regional distribution of request sources, the top 10 source areas and cities, the proportion of mobile users, and the proportions of Android users and iOS users.
+• Detailed information about requests within the last 24 hours, including the PV trend of the last 24 hours (based on the PVs within the last 24 hours), the PV trend of the last 7 days (based on the PVs within the last 7 days), regional distribution of request sources, the top N source areas and cities, the proportion of mobile users, and the proportions of Android users and iOS users.

-• Top 10 URLs in the last one hour, including the 10 URLs of the highest PVs, the 10 URLs of the highest latencies, the 10 URLs that return the most 5xx errors, and the 10 URLs that return the most 404 errors.
+• Top N URLs within the last 1 hour, including the 10 URLs with the highest PVs, the 10 URLs with the highest latencies, the 10 URLs that return the most 5xx errors, and the 10 URLs that return the most 404 errors.

 • Ingress Monitoring Center for Blue/Green Deployment

-The Ingress monitoring center for blue/green deployment dashboard displays the real-time status of a service version release and compares the specified service versions.
-This allows you to identify exceptions and roll back the service at the earliest opportunity.
-You must set ServiceA and ServiceB for monitoring and comparison.
-The dashboard displays the following dynamic monitoring data of each service: the number of PVs, the proportion of 5xx errors, the success rate of requests, the average latency, the P95, P99, and P9999 latencies, and the traffic data.
+The Ingress monitoring center for blue-green deployments dashboard displays the real-time monitoring data of the Services that are used to expose the old and new application versions.
+The dashboard also compares the monitoring data of the Services.
+This allows you to identify exceptions and roll back the application version at the earliest opportunity.
+You must specify ServiceA and ServiceB for monitoring data comparison.
+The dashboard displays the following dynamic monitoring data of each Service: the number of PVs, the proportion of 5xx errors, the success rate of requests, the average latency, the P95 latency, the P99 latency, the P999 latency, and the number of requests.

 Step 2: Enable ARMS for a Java application